JNPRAutomate/junos-automation-with-powershell/GetConfig/README.md

 The script is used to backup configurations from devices.

-It accepts a list of Device IP addresses from a CSV file 'Switches.csv' saved in the same folder, script collects `show configuration | display set | no-more` from each device.
-The configs are saved to individual files with host-name of the device as filename.
+It accepts a list of Device IP addresses from a CSV file 'Switches.csv' saved in the same folder, script collects `show configuration | display set | no-more` from each device and saves it to individual files with host-name of the device as filename.
 The script creates a folder in the same folder as of script with a prefix 'ConfigBackup_' and script date as postfix, example 'ConfigBackup_25_10_2024'.

 Script prompts for credintitials at the script's execution.